 It was only until a month later which we received a distressed call from the mother.
 Her toddler had climbed up a shelf to try to reach a violin she had hidden.
 We invited the young child to join our children violin lessons immediately.
 It turned out that the toddler was gifted in the violin and picked up the violin quickly.
 Soon, he was the best student in his class.

 We have had young students whom are naturally gifted and interested in the violin.
 In these exceptional cases, we highly recommend students to use their talent.
-Hence if you are noticing any musical signs from your child, call +65 96149019 or fill up the contact form on the right.Join Our Toddler Violin Lessons
+Hence if you are noticing any musical signs from your child, fill up the contact form on the right.Join Our Toddler Violin Lessons

 Important Message for All Parents